Niagara Falls Day Trips from New York

 One of the big questions facing all of us who have been to New York and have considered the option of going to Niagara Falls from New York is this: Is it worth it to drive so far to see the Falls in one day?
 The answer here for me is clear: yes.

 The scenery you are going to see in Niagara Falls is spectacular (in fact I had already been to Iguazu Falls and I found the Niagara excursion equally spectacular).
-The road is not heavy, because you will be seeing many landscapes along the way.
+The road is not heavy, because you will be seeing a lot of landscapes along the way.
 Besides, in my case the jet lag worked its magic and I slept practically all the way back, so I can say that I almost didn't even notice it!

 In any case, you can do the trip from New York to Niagara Falls during the day leaving early in the morning and contemplate the scenery along the way.